Global Surgery Program

 The Soddo Hospital site remains an option for Emory Surgery PGY-4 residents to complete a formal six week rotation.

-Emory's team will be the first group to visit the OGB training center in Hawassa in January of 2019.
+Emory's team was the first group to visit the OGB training center in Hawassa in January 2019.
 It is anticipated that this multi-institutional collaborative will become highly popular with trainees interested in international service and training, and will contribute much to Emory Surgery's tripartite research, clinical, and educational missions.

 Emory Haiti Alliance